Northern Laos and the Golden Triangle

 Continue across the mountains of Oudom Xai Province to the picturesque village of Nong Khiaw on the banks of the Ou River.
-Stopping to visit a Hmong village and hill-tribe market on the way, and staying overnight in traditional Lao style wooden chalets set spectacularly on the banks overlooking the river.
+We’ll stop to visit a Hmong village and hill-tribe market and staying overnight in traditional Lao-style wooden chalets set spectacularly on the banks overlooking the river.

 Overnight: Nong Khiaw Transport: Minibus, Meals: B, L, D,